abdulwahhabkhan/react-notification-component/README.md

 # react-notification-modal

 A delightful, easy to use and highly configurable component to help you notify your users out of the box.
-Specially for the server side exceptions e.g. 400, 500 errors
+Specially for the server side exceptions e.g. 400, 500 and login modal if ajax request return errors.

 ## Dependencies
 * React Bootstrap Modal